amankitsingh/Udacity-Linux-server/README.md

 ## About

 This tutorial will guide you through the steps to take a baseline installation of a Linux server and prepare it to host your Web applications.
 You will then secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing Flask-based Web applications onto it.
-It is made for python2.7 only for python3 you need to change a bit of things.
+It is made for ```python2.7 only for python3 you need to change a bit of things```.

 In this project, I have set up an Ubuntu 18.04 image on a DigitalOcean droplet.
 The technical details of the server as well as the steps that have been taken to set it up can be found in the succeeding sections.